 Nursing mothers have taken fennel to stimulate milk flow for centuries, and now, research backs up fennel’s traditional use: a 2008 study concluded that it contains hormone-like compounds that act like estrogen in the body (x).
 In the study, it stimulated the production of milk in nursing goats.

 While research continues, scientists believe that it can do the same in nursing mothers who might have slow milk production.

 For new parents, there is nothing more frustrating than colic, a condition where newborns cry for hours at a time.
 It’s often very difficult to soothe colicky babies, and to-date, science has not been able to pinpoint exactly what causes it or how to alleviate it.

-Talk to your child’s pediatrician before giving them fennel to treat colic.
+Talk to your child’s pediatrician before giving them it to treat colic.

 Fennel may help loosen mucus in your lungs and relieve symptoms of a sore throat.
 Studies show that when people gargled with five to seven grams of fennel seed extract daily, they showed a marked improvement of their sore throats, coughing and congestion (x).

 Evidence also suggests that fennel seed may help reduce asthma symptoms.
 The seeds contain compounds called phytonutrients, which can relieve sinus pain and pressure.

 In an Iranian study, a combination of fennel seed extract and vitamin E significantly reduced menstrual cramps and pain.
 This natural combination was more effective than over-the-counter pain reliever medications (x).

 Fennel seed can also help alleviate water retention and bloating associated with PMS.
 Drinking fennel tea can eliminate excess fluid from the body and even help reduce toxins, thereby reducing your risk of a urinary tract infection (x).